airbnb/javascript/README.md

 ## Control Statements

   <a name="control-statements"></a>
-  - [17.1](#control-statements) In case your control statement (`if`, `while` etc.) gets too long or exceeds the maximum line length, each (grouped) condition could be put into a new line.
-The logical operator should begin the line.
+  - [17.1](#control-statements) In case your control statement (`if`, `while` etc.) gets too long or exceeds the maximum line length, each (grouped) condition should be put into a semantically named variable.

     > Why?
-Requiring operators at the beginning of the line keeps the operators aligned and follows a pattern similar to method chaining.
-This also improves readability by making it easier to visually follow complex logic.
+This improves readability by making it easier to visually follow complex logic.

     ```javascript
     // bad